On-demand reading, no persistence

 Data read on demand, analyzed in-memory, discarded after investigation completion.

-Each integration uses read-only credentials with minimum scope via OAuth.
+Every integration uses read-only credentials with the minimum scope via OAuth.
 The agent never has write access unless explicitly authorized.

 OAuth scopes limited to read-only; write access requires explicit human approval.